trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `SurfaceTensionAkinci` model and both Morris models require a surface-normal method.
 When one of these models is selected without an explicit method, `ColorfieldSurfaceNormal()` is used.

-!!! warning "Akinci coefficients in two dimensions"
-    The Akinci cohesion and adhesion kernels use the normalization published for the three-dimensional model.
-In two-dimensional simulations, their coefficients are empirical numerical parameters rather than resolution-independent physical values in N/m.
-Recheck the coefficient when changing particle spacing or smoothing length.

 ### [Akinci-based intra-particle force surface tension and wall adhesion model](@id akinci_ipf)

 The [Akinci](@cite Akinci2013) model divides surface tension into distinct force components: